slackapi/python-slack-sdk/docs-src/auth.rst

 Handling tokens and other sensitive data
 ----------------------------------------
-Slack tokens are the keys to your—or your customers’—teams.
-Keep them secret.
-Keep them safe.
+⚠️ **Slack tokens are the keys to your—or your customers’—data.Keep them secret.
+Keep them safe.**

 One way to do that is to never explicitly hardcode them.

 Try to avoid this when possible: